 Grand Bazaar, which hosts many local and foreign tourists every year, has succeeded in preserving its importance with its historical texture and artistic items that shed light on the past.
 Apart from being a manufacturer, it succeeds in leaving an impressive impression on the sight of the shopkeeper, who is close to the canvas and also with his valuable hand labor activities.
-The Grand Bazaar is open every day on weekdays, and on weekends only on Saturdays between 08.30 and 19.00.
-It is closed on Sunday.
+The Grand Bazaar is open every day on weekdays, and on weekends.

 You can buy everything you need from Grand Turkish Bazaar online with Express Shipping Worldwide!